United Technologies' departure another blow to Connecticut

 Continue Reading Below

-United Technologies will join other corporations that have pulled operations out of Connecticut in the last few years.
-General Electric moved its headquarters from Fairfield to Boston, and MassMutual closed a major office in Enfield while expanding operations in Massachusetts.
+United Technologies will join other corporations scaling back in Connecticut.
+General Electric moved its headquarters from Fairfield to Boston, and MassMutual says it will be closing a major office in Enfield while expanding operations in Massachusetts.

-Quinnipiac University business professor David Cadden says the departures are giving Connecticut a reputation for being hostile toward businesses, whether that is true or not.
+Quinnipiac University business professor David Cadden says the departures are giving Connecticut a reputation for being hostile toward businesses, whether it's true or not.

-Democratic Gov. Ned Lamont says nearly all of United Technologies' 19,000 employees in Connecticut will remain in the state, while about 100 top executives and other workers will move to the new headquarters near Boston.
+Democratic Gov. Ned Lamont says nearly all of United Technologies' 19,000 employees in Connecticut will remain in the state, while about 100 executives and other workers will move to the new headquarters near Boston.

-Note: This story has been corrected to show that MassMutual plans to close its Connecticut office but has not yet done so.